 For condensate drain lines, the line must be the same pipe size or larger than the drain connection, include a p-trap, and pitch downward toward drain.
-Use an air break with long runs of condensate lines.
+An air break must be used with long runs of condensate lines.
 See Installation section of this manual for more information.

-Do not operate unit without a p-trap.
-Failure to install a p-trap may result in overflow of condensate water.
+Do not operate unit without p-traps.
+Failure to install a p-traps may result in overflow of condensate water.